wei2912/obsidian-latex/README.md

 ### Installation

-1. Install 'Extended MathJax' from the Obsidian community plugin browser.
+1. Install 'Extended MathJax' from the Obsidian community plugin browser or by clicking on this link: [obsidian://show-plugin?id=obsidian-latex](obsidian://show-plugin?id=obsidian-latex).
 2. Create a `preamble.sty` file in the root of your vault using your choice of text editor.
 3. Add your macros to `preamble.sty`